20 Mar The National Disability Insurance Scheme (NDIS) and how a Psychologist fits within the NDIS?

 The role of the NDIS is to support a better life for hundreds of thousands of Australians with a significant and permanent disability and their families and carers.
 The aim of our support by an experienced NDIS psychologist is to help support individuals in their physical and emotional well-being and improve help their independence and build upon their capacity in daily life.

 To Access the NDIS applicants need to meet the following criteria:

 ● Applicants must be under 65 years of age.

 ● Applicants must have Australian citizenship or permanent residency.

 ● Applicants must meet the disability criteria.

 ● Applicants need to prove that they have a mental health condition.

-The role of a Psychologist supporting individuals under the NDIS:
+The role of a Psychologist in supporting individuals registered with the NDIS:

 A Psychologist supporting individuals under the NDIS can help you in the following areas: